tnelsen/Drone-Data-in-Agricultural-Research/README.md

 ## Requirements

 * To install QGIS go to: <a href = "https://qgis.org/en/site/forusers/download.html">https://qgis.org/en/site/forusers/download.html</a>.
 For more detailed instructions about how to install QGIS go to: <a href = "https://qgis.org/en/site/forusers/alldownloads.html">https://qgis.org/en/site/forusers/alldownloads.html</a>.
 These lessons currently use the long-term (most stable) release of QGIS, QGIS 3.10.5 (A Coruña).
 * QGIS is available on Windows, macOS, Linux and Android.
-Please note that the workshops in DroneCamp 2020 using QGIS were developed and tested on Windows.
+Please note that these lessons were developed and tested on Windows.
 The software appearance and behavior may differ based on operating systems.

 ## Topics